-Note Be aware that unlimit affects soft limits only.
+Note: Be aware that unlimit affects soft limits only.
 You must change any hard limits by setting kernel parameters.

-• Be careful to set all server options appropriately for your platform.
-For details about appropriate options and how to set them in a configuration file, see the Installation and Configuration Guide.
+- Set all server options appropriately for your platform.
+For details about appropriate options and how to set them in a configuration file, see the Installation and Configuration Guide. - Add the path \$IQDIR/lib64/ocs to the environment to load the engine and required libraries before you invoke iqsrv15.
+Put this path in the environment only during testing, as follows: